khulnasoft/StartGPT-Cookbook/examples/vector_databases/supabase/README.md

 We can use these services alongside pgvector to store and query embeddings within Postgres.

-## OpenAI Cookbook Examples
+## StartGpt Cookbook Examples

-Below are guides and resources that walk you through how to use OpenAI embedding models with Supabase Vector.
+Below are guides and resources that walk you through how to use StartGpt embedding models with Supabase Vector.

 | Guide                                    | Description                                                |
 | ---------------------------------------- | ---------------------------------------------------------- |